Frequently Asked Questions

 A: Call the Honors College & Residences North Building front desk at (765) 496-2016.

 A: Continuing Honors students in good standing are eligible to renew their housing contract, but not on a "return to same room" basis.
 More details will be communicated with Honors students via email during the contract renewal period, which is typically in November each year.
 To find your assigned Honors College Advisor, please click here.

 A: Yes.
 Please check the travel programs page located here to see our current offerings.

 A: The Honors College has several student organizations.
 Please visit the student leadership page to learn more about each one and to sign up.

-A: All Honors College students take an introductory course together during their first year.
+A: All Honors College students take an introductory course series together during their first year.
 This first-year experience fosters community and collaboration among students.
-For the 2014- 2015 academic year, first-year students will take HONR 19901, The Evolution of Ideas, in the fall and HONR 19902, The Evolution of Ideas II, in the spring.
+During the academic year, first-year students will take HONR 19901, The Evolution of Ideas, in the fall and HONR 19902, The Evolution of Ideas II, in the spring.
 These courses meet during the first 8 weeks of the semester.

 A: The Honors College provides personalized academic advising for all Honors College students.
 Honors advising works in tandem with disciplinary advising to ensure that each student finds the best way to incorporate the Honors College curriculum into his or her plan.
 All honors students are required to meet with their assigned advisor once per academic year.

 A: NISO is the National and International Scholarships Office—a division of the Honors College.
 NISO assists students with excellent academic records—including but not limited to Honors College students—in applying for prestigious, highly competitive national and international awards.
 You can find more information here: http://www.purdue.edu/niso/.